Siege of Samarkand (1868): Battle for the east side and the Samarkand gate

 At around two o'clock in the afternoon, the tribesmen approached the Samarkand gate to set it afire using bundles of straw ignited with gunpowder.
 At that moment, the Samarkand gate was guarded by 30 soldiers.
 Some of the tribesmen attempted to force through the half-burnt gate.
 They were met with the Russian defenders who were firing back and engaging in melee combat with bayonets.
 The Samarkand gate defenders were briefly assisted by a platoon from the reserve.
 Once the attack was repelled, the reserve platoon would quickly run to assist the defenders at the Bukhara gate.

+Captain Shemetillo - a participant of the siege and the defender of the Samarkand gate.
+Photo taken between 1871 and 1872.
+Text translates to: For the defence of Samarkand from 2nd to 8th June 1868 - Major of Artillery N. M. Shemetillo.
+In this photo Shemetillo is a Major.
+He was promoted and he received both a Order of St. George and Golden Weapon for Bravery for his courage in the siege.

 As the day continued, the Samarkand gate was reinforced with an additional platoon commanded by Captain Shemetillo.
 That platoon would remain at the Samarkand gate for the rest of the siege.
 As the evening approached, the gate was burnt out.
 In order to secure the gate, a cannon was brought from the north side of the citadel and placed opposite of the gateway.
 The tribesmen attacked the Samarkand gate until the night.
 Each attack was repelled by artillery canister and rifle fire.